platformsh/platformsh-docs/sites/platform/src/define-routes/_index.md

 ## Wildcard routes

-Platform.sh supports wildcard routes, so you can map multiple subdomains to the same application.
+{{< vendor/name >}} supports wildcard routes, so you can map multiple subdomains to the same application.
 Both `redirect` and `upstream` routes support wildcard routes.
 Prefix a route with an asterisk (`*`), for example `*.{default}`.
 If you have configured `example.com` as your default domain,